This post has been updated as of November 24, 2020

 Exchange Your Currency

-Speaking of money, before traveling internationally exchange some currency to the currency of the country you will be visiting.
-You never want to be stuck in a foreign country without any cash on hand, and furthermore you don’t want to be hit with withdrawal fees every time you withdraw from a foreign ATM (they REALLY add up).
+Speaking of money, before traveling internationally research to find out if ATMs are prevalent in the country you are visiting or do they mostly work on a cash only basis.
+If it is mostly cash, you may want to exchange some currency to the currency of the country you will be visiting.
+You never want to be stuck in a foreign country without any cash on hand, especially if you get there and your card decides to stop working (it’s happened to me before in Southeast Asia).
+Furthermore you don’t want to be hit with withdrawal fees every time you withdraw from a foreign ATM (they REALLY add up).
 You can exchange money at your bank or at the airport before leaving (you’ll likely be charged a little more at the airport).
-Research to find out if ATMs are prevalent in the country you are visiting or do they mostly work on a cash only basis.
 Also, word to the wise, NEVER keep all of your cash in one location.
 Put a little here, a little there, different pockets, different bags, etc.

 Register with the Consulate

 Disasters and calamities can happen at any given time in any given place.
 If you are traveling international it is important to stay abreast travel warnings and alerts, and to make sure in the event something disastrous does take place the government will know where you are and how to locate you.
 U.S. citizens can sign up for updates and enter your travel information with the STEP program.
 This enrolls you with the nearest U.S. embassy or consulate.

 Either contact your cell phone provider and add an international plan to your account, OR you can take a more cost efficient route and use apps and social media to stay connected.
 There are a gamut of apps that allows you to text and make free calls, as long as you are connected to WIFI.
 Some of my faves are:

 - Google Voice (sign up for a free Google number)